Small Business Website Design Tips: Avoid The Deadly Sins

 As a small business, it is critical to make a good first impression.
-And your website is often times the first place where your customers and potential customers will go for information about you and your company.
+Your website is often the first place where your customers and potential customers will go for information about you and your company.
 You dont get a second chance to make a first impression.
-It’s critical that when customers arrive on the frontpage of your website, that they instantly understand who you are and what your business does.
-And if you neglect your frontpage, then you’re potentially losing customers.
+Its critical that when customers arrive at the front page of your website, that they instantly understand who you are and what your business does.
+And if you neglect your front page, then you’re potentially losing customers.

 A recent survey indicated that over 75% of small businesses dont have an email link on their homepage.
 And nearly three-fifths dont have a telephone number.
-Customers like having options on how to contact particular companies, so make sure that this information is easy to access.
+Customers like having options on how to contact particular companies, so ensure that this information is easy to access.
 If you’re asking your customers to dig around for ways to get in touch with you, then they’re going to give up and take their business elsewhere.

 And also, think twice before you make the images on your homepage do things like shake or spin or play music.
-They may grab someones attention, but they have a tendency to annoy and irritate, sending those customers away just a quickly as they came.
+They may grab someone’s attention, but they tend to annoy and irritate, sending those customers away just a quickly as they came.

-Unless you’ve been living under a rock for the past ten years, you would know that social media can be an extremely powerful way to promote your business.
+Unless you’ve been living under a rock for the past ten years, you would know that social media can be a compelling way to promote your business.
 So make sure that you include links to your social media sites on your home page, as well as with your blog articles.
-It’s a great way to get your name out there, regardless of what you do.
+Its a great way to get your name out there, regardless of what you do.